FofanovLab/MTSv/scripts/README.md

 ```

 # MTSv Extract
-The `MTSv_extract.py` script extracts all read sequences that aligned to a provided taxid or species name.
+The `MTSv_extract.py` script extracts all unique read sequences that aligned to a provided taxid or species name.

 ### Input
 **Required Positional Arguments**